TyRoXx/silicium/README.md

 to do
 =====

-* do not depend on Boost.IOStreams
+* measure test coverage
+* static analysis